-Employers must assess the workplace risks for pregnant employees and their unborn children, and breastfeeding mothers who have returned to work.
+Employers must continue to assess the workplace risks for pregnant employees and their unborn children, and breastfeeding mothers who have returned to work.
 However, now they must also address the potential risk of contracting COVID-19.

-If none of this is possible, because of the risks caused by COVID-19, they must suspend you from work on full pay for as long as necessary.
+If none of this is possible, because of the risks caused by COVID-19, your employer must suspend you from work on full pay for as long as necessary.

 If your employer won’t let you work from home or if you feel you are being put at risk, contact your local UNISON branch for help.

 If there is no specific health and safety risk but your employer is affected for example by a lack of demand or they are carrying out non-essential work, they may consider putting you on ‘furlough’.

 Under shielding advice, you must work from home and should not go out to work.
 If it is not possible for you to work from home, your employer must suspend you from work on full pay for as long as necessary to protect your health and safety or that of your baby.
-Your full pay should be based on your usual earnings, not pay based on your contractual hours.
+Your full pay should be based on your usual earnings, not just pay based on your contractual hours.